qmsk/e2/README.md

 * TCP port 9999 JSON-RPC (read-only for now, includes preset destinations)
 * UDP port 40961 discovery

-## Tally

-Tally implementation for following which inputs are active on destinations.
-The tally process connects to any discovered E2 systems, and follows their system state using a read-only implementation of the XML protocol.
-Input sources can be tagged with a `tally=ID` in their *Contact* field.
-Each tally ID has *program*, *preview* and *active* status if any input with a matching tally ID is used as the program or preview source on any screen destination layer, or Aux output.

-Multiple E2 systems can be connected, and their input/output state is merged.
-Stacked systems are supported, the tally system will only connect to the stack master.
-The tally system should be restarted if the stack master changes.

-The tally system will indicate an error status if any E2 system is disconnected (stops responding within the `--e2-timeout=`).
-The tally system will reconnect to any E2 system once is starts responding to discovery packets again.

 ## Building

 The project consists of a set Go applications, and a Javascript web frontend.